Hunt-Laboratory/huntr/README.md

 ## How to use this package

-To install the huntr package, use the following line of code in R.
+To install the huntr package, use the following line of code in R (you will need to have the `devtools` package already installed).

 ```R
 devtools::install_github("Hunt-Laboratory/huntr")